 Commissions in Spain – When 5% Is Not Enough

-Secondly, it is common for real estate agents to ask a seller what figure they want to achieve.
+Secondly, it is common for real estate agents to ask a seller what net figure they want to achieve.
 They then feel free to load that figure, quoting the buyer an asking price way above what the seller requires.
 The difference is the agent’s commission.
-Subsequently, the seller discovers at the notary what the buyer is actually paying.
-Assuming, of course, the seller attends the notary.
-But by then it is too late.
+Subsequently, the seller discovers at the notary what the buyer is actually paying assuming, of course, the seller attends the notary.
+But by then it is too late and if they don't attend it is unlikely they will ever find out.
 Anyway, the agent will counter their objections, reminding them they did get the amount they wanted.
 Anything on top, even if it is an outrageous sum, is for the agent.

 And to avoid any unpleasantness at the notary it is common for the agent to suggest the seller gives them power of attorney.
 As a result, the agent represents the seller at the notary so they don’t appear.
 So, they will never find out what has been going on or how many intermediaries are involved.

 In fact, a seller should be suspicious if their selling agent suggests this.
 It may be an indicator that the agent prefers they don’t attend the notary for completion.
 Sellers should insist on a proper valuation, agree the asking price and rate of commission but in a market where so many people are from overseas it is very easy to be persuaded otherwise.